apache/jmeter/CONTRIBUTING.md

 * https://bz.apache.org/bugzilla/buglist.cgi?bug_status=NEW&bug_status=ASSIGNED&bug_status=REOPENED&bug_status=NEEDINFO&bug_severity=Blocker&bug_severity=Critical&bug_severity=Major&bug_severity=Normal&bug_severity=Regression&bug_severity=Minor&bug_severity=Trivial&product=JMeter&order=Bug%20Number&list_id=164231
 * https://bz.apache.org/bugzilla/buglist.cgi?bug_status=NEW&bug_status=ASSIGNED&bug_status=REOPENED&bug_status=NEEDINFO&bug_severity=Enhancement&product=JMeter&order=Bug%20Number&list_id=164232

+## Development setup

+### Gradle

+You might find useful Gradle commands in [gradle.md](gradle.md)

+### <a name="intellij"></a>IntelliJ IDEA

+You require IntelliJ 2018.3.1 or newer.

+1. Open the build.gradle.kts file with IntelliJ IDEA and choose `Open as Project`
+1. Make sure `Create separate module per source set` is selected
+1. Make sure `Use default gradle wrapper` is selected
+1. In the `File already exists` dialogue, choose `Yes` to overwrite
+1. In the `Open Project` dialogue, choose `Delete Existing Project and Import`

+### Eclipse

+Eclipse can import Gradle projects automatically via `Import...->Gradle project` wizard.

+Optionally you can generate Eclipse project by running

+    ./gradlew eclipse

+The steps to import the sources (based on Eclipse 2019-06) into Eclipse are as follows:

+1. Install `Eclipse IDE for Java Developers`
+1. Install the Groovy Eclipse plugin and select Groovy Compiler 2.4 (some tests are written in Groovy)
+1. Install `Kotlin for Eclipse` plugin (builds scripts are written in Kotlin)
+1. Make sure you have a Java 8 compatible JDK configured in your workspace
+1. Open `File->Import...`
+1. Select `Existing Gradle Project` and click `Next`
+1. Read `How to experience the best Gradle integration` and click `Next`
+1. Then you might just click `Finish`

 ## :star2: Have a patch?
 The best way to make sure your issue or feature is addressed is to submit a patch.
 We accept patches through: